Order the National Eviction and Criminal Records Combo for only $74.90

 Vermont Criminal Records Search $24.95 and results are returned instantly.

 Vermont Corrections Background Records Search Description: The Vermont corrections records search covers individuals who are, or recently have been, incarcerated under the auspices of The Vermont Department of Corrections (DOC).
-This Vermont corrections search may return the name, DOB, committing correctional facility, correctional facility address and phone number.
-The Vermont corrections records do not contain offense details and are updated monthly.
+This Vermont corrections search may return the name, DOB, committing correctional facility, and additional information.
+The Vermont corrections records do not contain offense details and are updated quarterly.
 You need to order a Vermont County Court Records Search to get specific offense details, see description below.

 Vermont County Court Records Search $24.95/county.
 Results take 5-7 business days.

 Some results may take longer than expected due to court procedures or if additional information is needed.

 Free Vermont Public Records Sex Offender Registry Check Results returned instantly.